ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 # Remove Shallow Work as much as Possible

-Shallow work is any work that's not deep work (e.g. emails, organizing things).
+Shallow work consists of noncognitively demanding, logistical style tasks, that you can often perform while distracted (e.g. filling forms, sending emails).
+Essentially it's any work that's not deep work.

+These efforts tend not to create much new value in the world and are easy to replicate .

 Shallow work that increasingly dominates the time and attention of knowledge workers is less vital than it often seems in the moment.
 Replacing shallow work with deep work means you do more work which is actually profitable.
 (Of course, there is a limit to how much shallow work you can actually cut out)

 Deep work is cognitively exhausting.
 In the beginning, an hour a day is a reasonable amount of deep work time.
 Experts can do up to four hours, but rarely more.